NOTE: The content on this page was last updated on August 17th, 2017.

-Ricky’s greatest passion in life is the Pacuare River—one of Costa Rica’s most exciting rivers to raft or kayak.
+Ricky’s greatest passion in life is the Pacuare River—one of Costa Rica’s most exciting rivers to raft and/or kayak.

-Once declared by National Geographic as the second most beautiful river in the world for river scenery, the Pacuare River offers its rafters more than one would expect to get out of a river trip.
+Once declared by National Geographic as the second most beautiful river in the world for river scenery, the Pacuare River offers its rafters more than one would expect to get out of a river trip (for more information about the Pacuare River rafting tour experience, don’t miss our related blog post: Rafting And Kayaking In Costa Rica: The Pacuare River Tour).
 Besides being set in the heart of the Costa Rican jungle, flowing through two breathtaking canyons, passing an indigenous reserve, and showing off several stunning waterfalls, the river boasts some of the best white water rafting rapids in the entire country.

 Turrialba is an old town with a new reason to visit: the Turrialba Volcano.
 Given that the town’s namesake beast falls short of the appeal generated by the more popular Arenal Volcano, as well as the convenience offered by the Irazu Volcano and the Poas Volcano, it has long been overlooked as a tourist attraction worthy of a visit by foreign visitors.
 Until now.
 Fortunately—or unfortunately, depending on who you talk to—the Turrialba Volcano has experienced a number of eruptions over the last few years that have boosted the region’s popularity; not to the level of celebrity that the country’s other active volcano regions have already achieved, but, like a rising star who has just been cast in a role that the critics claim will launch an explosive career, there is no denying that it is well on its way.